joshuasa/sandbox-fargate/README.md

 - Create a S3 Bucket using the S3 Console.
 Select **Buckets** and choose **Create Bucket**.
 - Enter **Bucket Name** [`sandbox-fargate`] and select **AWS Region**.
 Leave the rest as is and choose **Create Bucket**.

-## AWS IAM (Identity and Access Management)
+## AWS IAM (Identity and Access Management) Roles and Policies

+### ECS Task Role

+`ecsTaskRole`

+Amazon ECS tasks can have an IAM role associated with them.
+The permissions granted in the IAM role are assumed by the containers running in the task.

 ### ECS Task Execution Role

 `ecsTaskExecutionRole`

-The task execution IAM role grants the container agent permission to make AWS API calls on your behalf.
+The task execution IAM role grants the ECS agent permission to make AWS API calls on your behalf.

 To create the task execution role in the **IAM Console**: